 Travel and business meals

 Track your spending throughout the year by monitoring your bank statements and credit card bills.
-Keep your financial materials organized and up to date with full-service bookkeeping from 1-800Accountant.
+Effortlessly keep your financial materials organized and up to date with full-service bookkeeping from 1-800Accountant.

 Understand State and Local Tax Rules

-Several factors, including the business structure you select to be taxed as, will dictate whether you'll be responsible for paying state and local business taxes.
-Review the following information to determine whether state and local taxes apply to your freelance taxes.
-If you still have questions, consult with a CPA for paying taxes to state and local authorities on your net earnings or annual income, among other helpful taxpayer insights to maximize your tax refund.
+The business structure you select to be taxed as and other factors will dictate whether you'll be responsible for paying state and local business taxes.
+Review the following information to determine whether state and local taxes apply to your freelance operations.
+If you still have questions, consult with a CPA regarding paying taxes to state and local authorities on your net earnings or annual income, among other helpful taxpayer insights to maximize your tax refund.

 State income taxes

 Whether your business is taxed as a corporation, LLC, or sole proprietorship, you may have to pay state taxes depending on the region.
-Employment and income taxes are at least two common state and local taxes that business owners must typically pay.
-Employment taxes include temporary disability insurance, unemployment insurance taxes, and workers' compensation insurance.
+Employment and income taxes are among the most common state and local taxes business owners must pay.
+Employment taxes include:

 Property taxes